ActiveInferenceInstitute/ActiveInferenceJournal/Courses/PhysicsAsInformationProcessing_ChrisFields/Discussion_3/Transcripts/Prose/cFPIP-03W.md

  But again, I struggle with this.

-1: I'm guilty as charged, but what I'm trying to do is trying to come up with my own narrative, so that what Chris is saying makes sense to me, as opposed to make sense to the world, which is what Chris is trying to do.
+ I'm guilty as charged, but what I'm trying to do is trying to come up with my own narrative, so that what Chris is saying makes sense to me, as opposed to make sense to the world, which is what Chris is trying to do.

-1:_Daniel:_
+_Daniel:_
  I'll try with another speculative fiction.
  So there's a screen between, let's just say, the stage and the audience or whatever.
  It's a holographic screen.
  And on each side of the screen, there's some embodied object.

-1: So that means that it's a volume enclosing object because points and lines and planes are only abstractions.
+ So that means that it's a volume enclosing object because points and lines and planes are only abstractions.
  Every real physical object encloses volume.
  And now a light is going to be coming from behind each object facing the screen.
  And that's this kind of cone that we're seeing from each side.
  It's like the shadow cast by the object.

-1: So if the object was a sphere, then it would be projecting down to a circle onto the screen.
+ So if the object was a sphere, then it would be projecting down to a circle onto the screen.
  If the shape were a cube, it could be projecting down.
  And so where the light is positioned is the perspective that that cognitive entity is taking on its QRF.

-1: Those lights could move.
+ Those lights could move.
  So now we have the situation where the two spotlights are moving.

-1: Maybe the shapes are staying the same, maybe they're changing too.
+ Maybe the shapes are staying the same, maybe they're changing too.
  And it's like two search lights scanning across this B oval and sometimes they are perfectly locked or there could be a situation where they're perfectly aligned or there could be situations where they're totally disjoint.

-1: And each of those situations have different implications for what one entity sees when it looks at the screen.
+ And each of those situations have different implications for what one entity sees when it looks at the screen.
  Maybe like the shadow is the only part where you can see because the rest of it is too blinding or something like that.
  And so then if we're in case (a) here where maybe (b) doesn't have a projection or maybe (b)'s projection is totally somewhere else, then (a) is in this solipsistic I'm the active agent interacting within an inert world setting.

-1: And (d) is like potentially the computer engineer's classical dream or asymptote, which is like all the data going through the USB cable is just being perfectly noiselessly received.
+ And (d) is like potentially the computer engineer's classical dream or asymptote, which is like all the data going through the USB cable is just being perfectly noiselessly received.
  And then we also get these (b) and (c) cases.

-1: But (a) is kind of like the inner world.
+ But (a) is kind of like the inner world.
  (d) is like the perfect communication channel.
 Then to connect it just to Friston's concept of generalized synchrony, as we've talked about many times, generalized synchrony doesn't mean lockstep.
  Two agents could reduce their uncertainty about each other, not by doing the same thing at every time step, but for example, by turn-taking.
  And I think that points the way to how we get reduction of variational free energy, reduction of prediction error, surprise and so on without, especially, spatial temporal enmeshment, but not necessarily even informational identity enmeshment, because you could have two things that through their alignment become actually differentiated and that could increase the mutual information between two metronomes,not just to have them going in the same direction, but to have them going in opposite directions.